elimc/basic-income/README.md

 __Can I contribute comments and suggestions to improve this calculator?__

 Please.
 I'm not an accountant.
 I need more variables and a better understanding of the US budget.
+I would also like to include more input on taxation.

 __Will you accept pull requests?__